 These cookies are naturally sweetened, traditional chocolate chip cookies.
 They are often my go-to treat for friends and neighbors because they bake up beautifully, are nicely shaped and can be made on the larger side for an extra special appearance.
 Everyone who tried them this weekend told me they tasted like gourmet bakery-style cookies.
-They are soft, thanks to the powdered honey but still have a nice chewy bite to them.
+They are soft, thanks to the powdered honey but still have a nice chewy bite to them, thanks to the coconut sugar.
 I think Brandi loved these because they use a combination of light and dark natural sweeteners and a combination of extracts for a nice “cookie shop” flavor.
 Every birthday girl needs cookies (in between birthday cake, of course) and I wasn’t going to make her go without.
 These cookies are sure to make any celebration a little more special.

 Happy Birthday, Brandi!!!